planttheidea/unchanged/README.md

 #### ramda

-[`ramda`](http://ramdajs.com/) is similar in its implementation, however the first big difference is that dotty syntax is not supported by `ramda`, only path arrays.
-Another difference is that the `ramda` methods that do deep clones (`assocPath`, for example) only work with objects; arrays are converted into objects, which can make updating collections challenging sometimes.
+[`ramda`](http://ramdajs.com/) is similar in its implementation, however the first big difference is that dot-bracket syntax is not supported by `ramda`, only path arrays.
+Another difference is that the `ramda` methods that do deep clones (`assocPath`, for example) only work with objects; arrays are implicitly converted into objects, which can make updating collections challenging sometimes.

 The last main difference is the way that objects are copied, example: